 Workers’ Compensation#

-Most workers injured while using exoskeletons will file workers’ compensation claims:
+Most workers injured using exoskeletons file workers’ compensation claims:

 - Medical expenses for treatment